📋 In this article

 - Check the registry first — it exists to help you

-- Amazon, Target, Bed Bath & Beyond gift cards are universally appreciated
+- Amazon, Target gift cards universally appreciated

-- Venmo and digital cash transfers now completely normal for celebrations
+- Venmo and digital cash transfers now completely normal

 Australia 🇦🇺